ericcornelissen/wordrow/CONTRIBUTING.md

 Before reporting a bug, make sure you've actually found a real bug.
 Carefully read the documentation and see if it really says you can do what you're trying to do.
 If it's not clear whether you should be able to do something or not, report that too; it's a bug in the documentation!
+Also, make sure the bug has not already been reported.

-Before reporting a bug, try to isolate it to a small working example that reproduces the problem.
-Then, create a bug report including this example and the results, including any error or warning messages.
-Please don't paraphrase these
+When preparing to report a bug, try to isolate it to a small working example that reproduces the problem.
+Then, create a bug report including this example and its results as well as any error or warning messages.
+Please don't paraphrase these messages: it's best to copy and paste them into your report.
-messages: it's best to copy and paste them into your report.
 Finally, be sure to explain what you expected to happen; this will help us decide whether it is a bug or a problem with the documentation.

 In addition to the information above, please be careful to include the version number of _wordrow_ you are using.
 You can get this information with the command `wordrow --version`.
 Be sure also to include the type of machine and operating system you are using.

-Once you have a precise problem you can report it online as a [Bug Report](https://github.com/ericcornelissen/wordrow/issues/new?labels=bug&template=bug_report.md).
+Once you have a precise problem you can report it online as a [Bug Report].

 ## Feature Requests

-If you require a new feature for _wordrow_ you can request for it to be added to the program.
+If you require a new feature from _wordrow_ you can request for it to be added to the program.
 But, do be aware that the developers may dismiss the request for any reason.

 Before submitting a feature request, make sure you've checked if what you want to achieve isn't already possible.
 Carefully read the documentation and try to get _wordrow_ to do what you want.
 If it is possible, but not (clearly) documented, report that too; it's a gap in the documentation (or unintended behaviour).
+Also, make sure the feature has not already been requested.

 When preparing to submit a feature request, take a moment to consider if your situation is generally applicable.
 Try to make the feature request generic so